Researcher

 Summary

 Per Erik Solli is Senior Defence Analyst in NUPIs Research group on security and defence.
-Solli also has a position as Senior Adviser at Nord University.
+Solli also holds positions at Nord University and the Norwegian Joint Headquarters (NJHQ).

 He holds a Master in International Relations Pi Sigma Alpha from Auburn University, and a Master in Military Operational Art and Science from the U.S. Air Force Air Command and Staff College.
 Solli is a graduate of the Senior Executive Course at the Norwegian National Defence War College.